← Back to Research

 Tenant quality that matches global institutional requirements

 Institutional investors require tenants with investment-grade credit ratings and multi-year lease commitments.
 Hyderabad's tenant roster reads like a Fortune 500 list: Google, Microsoft, Amazon, Apple, Meta, Goldman Sachs, Bank of America, Wells Fargo, UBS, JP Morgan, Deloitte, KPMG, and 200+ MNC GCCs.
-These are 5–10 year leases with locked escalation clauses (typically 5% annual rent escalation in India).
-For a REIT or pension fund, this is the exact risk profile they need: long duration, inflation-indexed, counterparty risk near zero.
+These are 5–10 year leases with locked escalation clauses.

 200+